Good Will Hunting poster

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 22% of the runtime.
 This reveals the protagonist's commitment to Lambeau brings Will to his old college roommate Sean Maguire, a community college psychology professor.
 Will reluctantly agrees to therapy.
 Their first session is contentious but Sean doesn't give up, creating the possibility for genuine connection., moving from reaction to action.

 At 55 minutes, the Midpoint arrives at 44% of the runtime—arriving early, accelerating into Act IIb complications.
-The analysis reveals that this crucial beat False victory: Will and Skylar's relationship deepens during a romantic getaway.
+Notably, this crucial beat False victory: Will and Skylar's relationship deepens during a romantic getaway.
 She says she loves him.
 But immediately after, Will panics and starts sabotaging the relationship, revealing his core wound.
 The stakes raise—he can't hide anymore., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 89 minutes initiates the final act resolution at 71% of the runtime.
 Sean tells Will, "It's not your fault" repeatedly until Will breaks down crying, finally releasing his childhood trauma.
 This breakthrough allows Will to see that his past abuse doesn't define his worth.
 He can choose love over fear., demonstrating the transformation achieved throughout the journey.